-Cauliflower has sure been having a heyday in recent years, shifting shape to become a grain stand-in for rice, couscous, and pizza crusts, as well as a fine ready substitute for potatoes in salads, mashes and hashes.
+Cauliflower is having a heyday, shifting shape to become a grain stand-in for rice, couscous, and pizza crusts, as well as a fine ready substitute for potatoes in salads, mashes and hashes.
 It’s been a favorite vegetable of mine for a long time (go-to preparation: roasted!), so it’s exciting to consider all of the new options for this winter white wonder.

 Since I’ve been exploring grain-free, vegan breads these past few days, I decided to try combining cauliflower with coconut flour.

-Cauliflower is a tricky flour.
-Notably, it is extremely absorbent and somewhat quirky (e.g., you only use a small amount compared to grain flours and it’s performance can vary from brand to brand).
-Most often it needs to be combined with another flour, such as almond flour, PLUS, baking recipes for coconut flour often require multiple eggs.
+Coconut flour can be tricky.
+For example. you only use a small amount compared to grain flours and it is extremely thirsty (i.e., lots of liquid required).
+To make matters even more complicated, and it’s performance can vary from brand to brand.
+Most often, it needs to be combined with another flour, such as almond flour,, and most baking recipes for coconut flour often require multiple eggs.

 Without protein and volume from eggs, coconut flour baked goods can be flat with gooey centers.
-The usual egg substitutes–flax, chia, applesauce–result in epic failureswhen you try to substitute them 1:1 for eggs.
+The usual egg substitutes–flax, chia, applesauce–can result in epic failures when you try to substitute them 1:1 for eggs.

 But hope is not lost; it springs eternal.
 This is as an exciting challenge to try new combinations and invent new recipes altogether.

 These cauliflower-coconut flour breads are one of my happy results.

 You don’t need to be on a grain-free, vegan, keto, or Paleo diet to love these little breads.
 A desire for tasty bread options, easy ways to add more vegetables into your day, and easy new foods that are delicious, filing, satisfying and convenient to keep around, you need to give these a try.

 As a bonus, they also happen to be high in fiber, low in carbs, virtually sugar-free, and tally up to a mere 52 calories apiece.